PureDevTools

 Formatted JSON will appear here.

-What Is a JSON Formatter?
+What Is a JSON Formatter and Why Does It Matter?

 JSON Beautifier vs JSON Minifier

-These are two opposite operations:
+These are two opposite operations on the same data:

-JSON minifier (this tool’s Minify button) strips all unnecessary whitespace — spaces, tabs, and newlines — from a JSON document to produce the smallest valid JSON string.
+JSON minifier (the Minify button) strips all unnecessary whitespace — spaces, tabs, and newlines — from a JSON document to produce the smallest valid JSON string.
 This reduces payload size for API responses, configuration files, and data stored in databases.
 Use it before committing production configurations or shipping data over the network.

 Example — the same JSON before and after formatting: